- + 52Images

 Wagon R Latest Update

-Maruti WagonR Engines & Transmissions: Maruti is offering the WagonR with two BS6-compliant engines: a 1.0-litre petrol and a 1.2-litre unit.
+Maruti WagonR Engine, Transmission and Mileage: Maruti is offering the WagonR with two BS6 engines: a 1.0-litre petrol and a 1.2-litre unit.
 The 1.2-litre engine produces 83PS of power and 113Nm of torque while the usual 1.0-litre 3-cylinder petrol engine is good for 68PS and 90Nm.
 Both engines are offered with the choice of 5-speed manual and AMT gearboxes.
-The new WagonR is also offered in a CNG variant in the 1.0-litre engine.
+The new WagonR is also offered in a CNG variant with the BS6 1.0-litre engine.
 Its output figures stand at 60PS and 78Nm.
 The claimed fuel efficiency figures are as follows: